-server (default keyserver.ubuntu.com) Server to fetch keys from.
-May be a hostname or hkp://hostname:port form.
+server (default hkps://keyserver.ubuntu.com:443) Server to fetch keys from.
+May be a hostname like keyserver.ubuntu.com or in hkp://hostname:port or hkps://hostname:port form.

 keys (default []) List of keys to fetch and add to trusted keyring.
 Keys can include full fingerprint or suffix of the fingerprint.
 The most common is the 8 hex digits form.